Desmognathus

 Desmognathus is a genus of lungless salamanders in the family Plethodontidae known as dusky salamanders.
-They range from Texas to the eastern United States and to south-eastern Canada.
+They range throughout the eastern United States as far west as Texas, and north to southeastern Canada.

 Characteristics

 Species of the genus Desmognathus have a unique jaw-opening mechanism where the lower jaw is stationary and the skull swings open.
 There are additional stalked condyles, an atlanto-mandibular ligament, along with other skeletal and musculature features that have evolved to accompany this type of jaw-opening mechanism.
 Additionally, they are known to exhibit maternal care by brooding over their eggs.

 Species

-This genus includes the following 30-31 species:
+This genus includes the following 39-40 species: